MatheusBNAguiar/storage-connector/README.md

 # Storage Connector
-An connector to work with local and session storage without different libs.
+A connector to work with local and session storage without different libs.
 The objective is to take most of the labelling process of storage and add some funcionalities.

 ## Getting Started
 These instructions will get you through installing and using deep-getter on your project.